-The Conservative peer and constitutional historian, Professor Philip Norton, said Parliament’s consent wasn’t required for the government to trigger Article 50 of the Lisbon Treaty, firing the starting gun for the two-year process of leaving the EU.
+The Conservative peer and constitutional historian Professor Philip Norton said Parliament's consent wasn't required for the government to trigger Article 50 of the Treaty on European Union, firing the starting gun for the two-year process of leaving the EU.
 That was a matter of international law, he said.
-But he thought it would be “politically wise” for ministers to ensure they had parliamentary support for the process.
+But he thought it would be "politically wise" for ministers to ensure they had parliamentary support for the process.
 Lord Norton said Parliament should have a more pro-active role than just reacting to what the government would be doing on the Brexit negotiations.

 He backed calls for some kind of joint parliamentary committee of both Houses and argued that MPs and peers must be involved in the final stage of what he called the "heavy lifting" to remove the vast swathes of EU legislation on the Westminster statute book… which could occupy a great deal of parliamentary time.

 The former shadow cabinet member, Labour's Seema Malhotra MP, explained why she and her Labour colleague, Stephen Kinnock, were calling for a special new parliamentary committee to be set up.
 She said it was still totally unclear what the new Prime Minister, Theresa May, actually meant by saying "Brexit means Brexit".
 She was disappointed by the referendum result as an active supporter of the Remain campaign, but she stressed the need now was for pragmatism and an acceptance of the result.